 Beardo here comes from a coffee background, which has consistently proven to be a good base for learning cocktails.
 The other night I was in CB after work and he sat down to have a drink and these girls kept asking him to touch his beard.
 It was a little much.
 He handled it in stride and good spirit, which appears to be his MO.
 Update: Has shaved beard completely off.
 Unrecognizable.

 Sean brings the hustle.
 Last week I saw him just start putting the FOH dry goods order away.
 I told him he didn't have to, but he just kept stacking boxes.
 Now, that, is what I like to see.
 Great vibe about him seems like a perfect fit.

 Aidan's mind works at warp speed.
 He ALWAYS has a smarter, better, faster comeback.
 It makes me crazy, but also makes me laugh.
 A lot.
 He totally never takes the joke too far and never needs to use his inside voice.
 He is probably wondering why his wine smells like doritos.
 It's because he lives on doritos, so everything smells like doritos.
 Paid for by doritos.
 When not hanging out around the Hoof, you can find him dj-ing awesome sets at all the cool bars.

-Sarah just started.
-And no we didn't hire her because she has the Hoof "look".
+No, we didn't hire Sarah because she has the Hoof "look".
 The idea that we only hire converse-wearing brunettes who have awesome jeans is TOTALLY ridiculous.
 They also have to be smart, not uptight, and have a wicked sense of humour.
 Oh, and be really awesome at service.
 So ya, no bias here. ps wear stripes to your job interview

 Shun struck a few tough-guy poses, but I chose this super-smiley one....we treat our dish washers like gold, can't have them looking like they're in prison on the "people" page.
 He's a man of few words, but very conscientious.